Key Leadership Biographies

 Salonen Fellow in the Colburn School Conservatory of Music’s Negaunee Conducting Program

 Dickson works regularly with youth ensembles and has given numerous masterclasses and webinars for many arts programs including the Chicago Youth Symphony Ensembles and Ravinia’s El Sistema program.
-Beginning his career as a violinist, Dickson was a prizewinner at the 2010 NANM National Concerto Competition and has held residencies at Indiana University-South Bend and the United World College of South East Asia as a chamber musician.
-In 2021, Dickson earned his master’s degree in orchestral conducting from Northwestern University studying with Victor Yampolsky.
-He also received degrees in violin performance from Michigan State University (BM) and DePaul University (MM).
-His principal violin teachers included Walter Verdehr, Laura Roelofs, and Olga Kaler.
-Learn more about Kyle J. Dickson.
+Beginning his career as a violinist, Mr. Dickson was a prizewinner at the 2010 NANM National Concerto Competition and has held residencies at Indiana University-South Bend and the United World College of South East Asia as a chamber musician.
+In 2021, he earned his master’s degree in orchestral conducting from Northwestern University studying with Victor Yampolsky.
+He also received degrees in violin performance from Michigan State University and DePaul University.